-Today 12,000 businesses voluntarily pay the real Living Wage with the movement growing into sector and employment specific campaigns and initiatives such as Living Wage for Social Care, Making London a Living Wage City, Living Hours and Living Pensions.
+Today 13,000 businesses voluntarily pay the real Living Wage with the movement growing into sector and employment specific campaigns and initiatives such as Living Wage for Social Care, Making London a Living Wage City, Living Hours and Living Pensions.

 Refugee and Migration

-In 2015, angered by increasingly dehumanising rhetoric about refugees trying to reach the UK, with thousands including unaccompanied children being stranded in inhumane conditions in Calais, Citizens UK Organisers and leaders started a movement to reunite families.
+In 2015, angered by increasingly dehumanising rhetoric about refugees trying to reach the UK and with thousands including unaccompanied children being stranded in inhumane conditions in Calais, Citizens UK started a movement to reunite families.
 We changed the law through our Safe Passage programme, providing a safe pathway for thousands of children to arrive safely in the UK.
 In 2016, Citizens UK became one of the leading civil society partners helping the Government to design, produce, and launch the community sponsorship scheme, supporting refugees from all over the world to find safety in the UK.
 Since then, the scheme has helped over 350 communities to welcome over 600 refugees into safety and counting.

-Hear from the leaders who won change in more stories of local Organising across Citizens UK on our podcast: Everyday People Making Change.
+Hear from the leaders who won change in more stories of local organising across Citizens UK on our podcast: Everyday People Making Change.